5 Speculative Penny Stocks Under $5 That Deserve Your Attention in April

 But, this sell-off is a gross overreaction to near-term pain.

 Zooming out, the coronavirus outbreak won’t last forever.
 Strict quarantining in South Korea and China stopped new spread of the virus within two to three months.
-Most of China has already resumed normal life.
-The U.S. is now deploying social distancing measures which should produce similar results, and help put this virus to bed by the summer.
+Most of China has already resumed some semblance of “normal” life.
+The U.S. is starting to see its coronavirus curve start to similarly flatten out thanks to social distancing measures.
+This flattening should persist, and economic normalization should start in May.

 Thus, Bed Bath & Beyond is looking at one to two really bad quarters — and thanks to the government’s huge $2 trillion stimulus bill, this company should have sufficient resources to weather the storm.